 Types of Roofing Materials

-As a homeowner, you may not think much about your roof, but it is one of the most important aspects of your home and should be well-maintained.
-Having the right roof not only adds value to your come but communicates your style to everybody who passes by.
-While roof framing, preparation and proper installation are always important, the material you choose for your roof really is the most important decisions you’ll make.
+As a homeowner, you may not think much about your roof, but it is one of the most important aspects of your home and it should be well maintained.
+Having the right roof not only adds value to your home, but it communicates your style to everybody who passes by.
+While roof framing, preparation and proper installation are important factors, the materials you choose for your roof really are the most important decisions you’ll make.
 To help, we’ve compiled a list of roofing materials you may want to consider for your next project.

-This is one of the most popular roofs in Vancouver as they are durable, relatively inexpensive and are waterproof, a very important aspect in the city’s climate.
+Asphalt shingles are one of the most popular roofing materials in Vancouver as they are durable, relatively inexpensive and are waterproof – a very important aspect in this city’s climate.
 They come in a wide variety of colours and styles and are easy to install.
 They are also suitable for a wide range of temperatures.

-Asphalt shingle roofs should last between 20 and 50 years on average, providing that you properly maintain them and get a professional to check them twice a year.
-Another fact to consider is that temperature extremes effect the lifetime of the roof and although Vancouver’s temperature stays relatively consistent, it’s something to be aware of.
+Asphalt shingle roofs should last between 20 and 50 years on average, providing that you properly maintain them and get a professional to check them biannually.
+Another factor to consider is that temperature extremes effect the lifetime of the roof and although Vancouver’s temperature stays relatively consistent, it’s something to be aware of.

 Disadvantages of asphalt shingles include a shorter life than many heavier tiles, especially if they are walked on.
 Dark asphalt shingles are prone to fading and tend to exhibit inconsistencies in color.
 The black marks are caused by algae, which doesn’t survive well in direct sunlight.
 Homeowners can get rid discoloration by applying a sodium hypochlorite bleach solution and rinsing it off fresh water.
 Homeowners can also look for an algae-resistant shingle such as 3M’s Algae Block, which contains copper granules that can help prevent new growth.